ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/event-system.md

 ## Delegating events

-The {@link module:utils/emittermixin~Emitter Emitter} interface also provides the events {@link module:utils/emittermixin~Emitter#delegate delegation} so that selected events are fired by another {@link module:utils/emittermixin~Emitter}.
+The {@link module:utils/emittermixin~Emitter Emitter} interface also provides the {@link module:utils/emittermixin~Emitter#delegate events delegation} mechanism so that selected events are fired by another {@link module:utils/emittermixin~Emitter}.

 ### Setting events delegation

 Delegate a specific events to another emitter:

 ```js
 emitterA.delegate( 'foo' ).to( emitterB );
 emitterA.delegate( 'foo', 'bar' ).to( emitterC );
 ```

 You can delegate events with a different name:

 ```js
 emitterA.delegate( 'foo' ).to( emitterB, 'bar' );
 emitterA.delegate( 'foo' ).to( emitterB, name => `delegated:${ name }` );
 ```

 It is also possible to delegate all the events:

 ```js
 emitterA.delegate( '*' ).to( emitterB );
 ```